Cotton Tillage and Planting Guidelines

-With new equipment, especially planters and cultivators, developed to handle high residue conditions, it is possible to plant cotton into stale beds or fields that have received minimal tillage.
-Clean-till approaches are still the predominant tillage system for cotton, but using fewer tillage operations is one way cotton growers have found to reduce costs yet produce yields equal to those in conventional, clean-till systems.
+With new equipment, especially planters and cultivators, developed to handle high-residue conditions, it is possible to plant cotton into stale beds or fields that have received minimal tillage.
+Clean-till approaches are still the predominant tillage system for cotton, but using fewer tillage operations is one way that cotton growers have found to reduce costs yet produce yields equal to those in conventional, clean-till systems.

 Conventional tillage operations for Missouri cotton

 |Shred stalks in fall||Allow stalks to decompose and reduce insect overwintering sites||Can reduce insect pressure the following season||None|

 |Disk in fall||Mix residue into top layer of soil||Hastens decomposition of residue||Less residue on soil surface can allow soil blowing in spring|